Your weather: Soaking wet: Deluge to start the day, more to come

-Heavy rain may cause surface flooding, slips and a rapid rise of water levels in streams and rivers in Northland, Auckland and Bay of Plenty today, MetService warns.
+Heavy rain may cause surface flooding, slips and a rapid rise of water levels in streams and rivers in Northland, Auckland, Waikato and Bay of Plenty today, MetService warns.

 A front is forecast to slide north across central and northern New Zealand, bringing a shift in the weather for many parts of the country.